 You have every right to screen all potential new owners who inquire about your pet.
 Don’t let anyone rush or intimidate you.
 Think of it as an adoption, not a sale.
 Choose the person you think will make the best companion for your dog.

-If someone responds to your advert, you should screen them over the phone before introducing them to your og.
+If someone responds to your advert, you should screen them over the phone or via email or messenger before introducing them to your dog.
 This will help you rule out any unsuitable adopters early on.

-Let all applicants know you will be checking references and need to speak to their vet (if they've had pets before).
+Let all applicants know you’ll be checking references and need to speak to their vet (if they’ve had pets before).

 Once you’ve chosen a family (or families) that you feel are good candidates, arrange two meetings with the potential new owners – the first appointment for them to meet your dog, and the second for you to see their home.